SalvatoreTosti/unity-scripts/Packages/README.md

 Contains player prefab and camera.
 Player can move forward and backward as well as rotate.
 Camera is locked behind player.

+### ClickEditorWindow.unitypackage
+Contains editor window which demonstrates how to capture click events from a scene.